jlaing700/electrical-workflow-intro/README.md

 A branch is a cloned version of a repository.
 In this case, we'll create a branch named after your name (e.g: Fadi_dev) of this repository that will contain these exact instructions (since its cloned).

 Within this new branch that you will create, you will be able to add in any files that pertains to the repository instructions.

+(More information about GitHub, Branching, and Cloning can be found in the sections above)

 2. To add yourself to the repository, navigate and press the main branch on the GitHub website.
 Navigate to "Code" --> "Open with GitHub Desktop".
 From there, GitHub desktop will clone the repository of main branch.
 After the clone has finished, you will now be able to create your own personal branch.